 III.
 Preference would be given to applicants who have demonstrated financial needs, e.g. in receipt of Centrelink payments.

 b.
-The Scholarship will be awarded on the nomination of a selection committee consisting of the Dean of the Faculty of Science, the Dean of the Sydney Conservatorium of Music, and the Deputy Vice-Chancellor (Indigenous Strategy and Services), or their nominated delegates.
+The Scholarship will be awarded on the nomination of a selection committee consisting of the Dean of the Sydney Conservatorium of Music, and the Deputy Vice-Chancellor (Indigenous Strategy and Services), or their nominated delegates.

 a.
 The Scholarship is valued at $20,000 and is tenable for one year only.